THE BATTLE OF CRMS - HUBSPOT VS SALESFORCE

 If you end up requiring support from a Salesforce specialist for your on-boarding, you'll need to pay for that, too.
 This is billed hourly or as a lump sum, as part of your upfront cost for implementation.

 With HubSpot, there aren’t really any added costs aside from the paid tools.
 There are 3 main paid tools (1) Marketing hub, (2) Sales hub and, (3) the Service hub (refer to latest pricing here).
-However, the basic CRM is free and stands alone with relatively straightforward on-boarding, but we would suggest investing a modest amount with a CRM consultant who can help you get set-up, trained and on-boarded.
+However, the basic CRM is free and stands alone with a relatively straightforward on-boarding process, however, we would suggest investing a modest amount with a CRM consultant who can help you get set-up, trained and on-boarded.

-Something to keep in mind about the HubSpot CRM is that there are fewer native integrations available.
+Something to keep in mind about the HubSpot CRM is that there are fewer native integrations available (however, there are over 200 available).
 With the CRM being a newcomer, building out custom HubSpot CRM integrations can quickly get expensive.

 So, if you're a business that will require a lot of cross-functionality and integration between different platforms and your future CRM, that's a potential drawback you will want to investigate.